-Share ownership information set forth in this Proxy Statement has been restated to give effect to the two-for-one stock split effected as a stock dividend declared September 29, 1996, and distributed December 10, 1996 to shareowners of record November 22, 1996.
+All share and per share price information set forth in this Proxy Statement has been restated to give effect to the two for one stock split effected as a stock dividend declared September 29, 1996 and distributed December 10, 1996 to shareowners of record November 22, 1996.

 The following table lists all stock based holdings at January 1, 1997 for each current director, each of the executive officers named in the Summary Compensation Table and all directors and executive officers as a group.
 Mr. Garnier was not a director on that date.
-At January 1, 1997, none of such directors or executive officers owned or had the right to acquire under stock options exercisable within 60 days, in the aggregate more than 1% of the Common Stock or the ESOP Preferred.
-Directors and executive officers as a group owned, or had the right to acquire under stock options exercisable within 60 days, 2% of the Common Stock and less than 1% of the ESOP Preferred.
+At January 1, 1997, none of such directors or executive officers owned or had the right to acquire under stock options exercisable within 60 days, in the aggregate more than 1% of the Common Stock of the Corporation.
+Directors and executive officers as a group owned or had the right to acquire under stock options exercisable within 60 days, 2% of the Common Stock of the Corporation.

-NAME CLASS OF SECURITIES SHARES BENEFICIALLY OWNED AT 1/1/97(1)
+NAME SHARES BENEFICIALLY CLASS OF SECURITIES OWNED AT 1/1/97(1)

+NATIL CLASS OF SECONTILES OWNED AT 1/1/97(1)

-Howard H. Baker, Jr Common(2) 4,000
+Howard H. Baker, Jr Common(2)

-Antonia Handler Chayes Common(2) 3,200
+Antonia Handler Chayes Common(2)

-Robert F. Daniell Common 710,772
+Robert F. Daniell Common

-ESOP Preferred 836
+ESOP Preferred

-George David Common 1,433,588
+George David Common

-ESOP Preferred 818
+ESOP Preferred

-Robert F. Dee Common 3,200
+Robert F. Dee Common

-Charles W. Duncan, Jr Common(2)(3) 20,800
+Charles W. Duncan, Jr Common(2)(3)

 Jean-Pierre Garnier Common

-Pehr G. Gyllenhammar Common(2) 400
+Pehr G. Gyllenhammar Common(2)

-Gerald D. Hines Common(2) 10,976
+Gerald D. Hines Common(2)

-Charles R. Lee Common(2) 6,450
+Charles R. Lee Common(2)

-Robert H. Malott Common(2) 3,276
+Robert H. Malott Common(2)

-Frank P. Popoff 2,000
+Frank P. Popoff Common

-Harold A. Wagner Common(2) 3,706
+Harold A. Wagner Common(2)

-Jacqueline G. Wexler Common(2) 3,776
+Jacqueline G. Wexler Common(2)

-Karl J. Krapek Common 706,380
+Karl J. Krapek Common

-ESOP Preferred 831
+ESOP Preferred

-Stephen F. Page Common 322,562
+Stephen F. Page Common

-ESOP Preferred 246
+ESOP Preferred

-Jean-Pierre van Rooy Common 177,766
+Jean-Pierre van Rooy Common

-ESOP Preferred 797
+5: 4 0.5 4: 055: ESOP Preferred

-Directors & Executive Officers as a 4,869,513
+Directors & Executive Officers as a 0.5

-Group (32)
+Group (32) Common

-ESOP Preferred 14,620
+ESOP Preferred

 - (1) Included in the number of shares beneficially owned by Messrs.
-Daniell, David, Krapek, Page and van Rooy and all directors and executive officers as a group are 420,592; 1,269,060; 544,000; 304,000; 132,710; and 3,763,534 shares, respectively, which such persons have the right to acquire within 60 days pursuant to the exercise of employee stock options and stock appreciation rights; 262,330; 140,262; 45,610; 10,370; 36,844; and 787,355 shares, respectively, as to which such persons have sole voting and investment power; and 27,850; 24,266; 116,770; 8,192; 8,212; and 301,676 shares, respectively, as to which such persons have sole voting but no investment power.
-Executive officers as a group have shared voting and investment power with respect to 8,948 shares of Common Stock and 14,620 shares of ESOP Preferred.
+Daniell, David, Krapek, Page and van Rooy and all directors and executive officers as a group are ; ; ; ; and shares, respectively, which such persons have the right to acquire within 60 days pursuant to the exercise of employee stock options and stock appreciation rights; ; ; ; ; and shares, respectively, as to which such persons have sole voting and investment power; and ; ; ; ; and shares, respectively, as to which such persons have sole voting but no investment power.
+Executive officers as a group have shared voting and investment power with respect to shares of Common Stock and shares of ESOP Preferred.
 The following directors have sole voting power but no investment power with respect to the following number of shares: Ms. Chayes, Mrs. Wexler, Messrs.
-Baker, Dee, Hines, Lee, Malott, Popoff, and Wagner-2,000 shares.
-These directors as well as Mr. Gyllenhammar have sole voting and investment power with respect to the balance of their holdings of Common Stock. - (2) In addition to shares shown as beneficially owned at January 1, 1997, nonemployee directors held vested deferred stock units, each unit of which is valued by reference to one share of Common Stock, as follows:
+Baker, Hines, Lee, Malott, Popoff, and Wagner-shares.
+These directors as well as Mr. Gyllenhammar have sole voting and investment power with respect to the balance - (2) In addition to Shares Beneficially Owned at January 1, 1997, nonemployee directors held vested deferred stock units which are valued by reference to shares of common stock, as follows: